-Skin changes are common in people who are HIV-positive, and rashes are one of them.
+Skin changes are common in people who are HIV-positive, and rashes are one of the opportunistic infections that can occur due to a weakened immune system.
 A rash can be an early symptom of HIV.
 It is also a common reaction to HIV medications.
 Though it may sometimes go away within some days, it can sometimes recur and even prove fatal.
-Early testing and timely treatment are effective ways to stop the progress of an HIV rash.
+Early testing and timely treatment along with monitoring the viral load, are effective ways to stop the progress of an HIV rash and prevent transmission.

-In this article, we discuss the causes of HIV rash and the treatment options available.
+In this article, we discuss the causes of HIV rash and the treatment options available, along with strategies for preventing the condition and addressing stigma.
 You will also find out why these rashes can be life-threatening.
 Keep reading to know more

 In This Article